 GODBY, James (1772-1827) — London

 Engraver, etcher and carver.
 Engraved William Marshall Craig, England expects every man to do his duty [Nelson planning the Battle of Trafalgar], incorporating Position of the combined forces Of France & Spain, at the commencement of the action 21st Octr.
 1805, with Lord Nelson, Cape Trafalgar, bearing E.S.E.
-4 Leagues 1806 for Edward Orme.
+4 Leagues 1806 for Edward Orme, for whom Godby executed much other work.
 Also known for his stipple-engraved portraits — including one of William Austin, and another of the astronomer William Herschel against a background of stars, also views — e.g. his engravings after P. Van Lerberghi for “Italian scenery” 1896, genre studies, etc.

 Godby was born 20 Jun 1772 and baptised 5 Jul 1772 at St. James Westminster — the son of James and Polly Godby.
 His father was the carver of that name recorded in Berwick Street 1774-1798.
+Entered the RA Schools 14 Nov 1788.
 He was buried at St. Pancras 30 Sep 1827.